doingfr/cdvlive/README.md

 Use

     $ cdvlive ios
+    or
     $ cdvlive android

-Tip: For Android is better to have the android emulator running before running clive command
+Tip: For Android is better to have the android emulator running before running cdvlive command